jsonnet-libs/jsonnet-training-course/lessons/lesson1/lesson1.md

 ---

-To expose the webserver, we need to configure a port:
+To expose the webserver, a port is configured below.

-%(example5.jsonnet)s

----

 Now imagine that you are not the author of this library and want to change the `ports` attribute.

 %(example6.jsonnet)s